 - Wendy Erickson - Administrative Assistant

-Students attending a Short-Term Programs class receive instruction from highly qualified and experienced teachers of the visually impaired:
+Students attending a Short-Term Programs class receive instruction from highly qualified and experienced Teachers of Students with Visual Impairments:

 - Kathi Garza

 - Amanda Fierro

 - John Rose, M.A.

 - Our Classrooms (stay tuned for upcoming video!)